kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 In that environment, reproducing Spring's universe may be unnecessary duplication.
 Kora can fit naturally.

-## Enterprise Architecture Should Optimize the Whole Stack
+## Enterprise Architecture Should Optimize the Whole Stack { #optimize-whole-stack }

 Framework evaluation should therefore consider: